avanthika2030/hospital_management_aura/README.md

 4. For email issues, confirm your app password is correctly configured

 ## Required
-Please make sure to add the client_secret.json file and the adjoining gmail_token.json file with GCP to ensure proper working of the Gmail functionalities.
+Please make sure to obtain the client_secret.json file and the adjoining gmail_token.json file for your company's gmail account with GCP to ensure proper working of the Gmail functionalities.

 ## License

 This project is proprietary and confidential.